brunofontes/pdshell/README.md

 -slbc, --start-long-break-cmd,  *bash command that will run at the start of a long break -elbc, --end-long-break-cmd,    *bash command that will run at the end of a long break

-       --install,               Install the program to be run from anywhere --uninstall,             Uninstall the program
+       --install,               install the program to be run from anywhere --uninstall,             uninstall the program

 -h,    --help,                  shows this help